USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 In the course of the proceedings, the parties may apply for the admission of new evidence which establishes new circumstances and which may have a significant influence on the determination of the case.
 If the determination of a circumstance significant for resolving the case requires special information, then the adjudicating panel may consult an expert.

-Suspension in duties of an academic teacher
+Suspension in performing duties and responsibilities of an academic teacher

 The suspension may not last longer than six months.
 The period of suspension may be extended by a further six months if criminal proceedings against an academic teacher are still pending.